coocos/cryptocurrency/README.md

 - miners are rewarded with a coinbase transaction per block
 - balance based account model

-## Not implemented (yet)
+## Limitations

-- peer-to-peer networking & consensus (i.e. the blockchain is currenly mined by a single node)
+- no peer-to-peer networking (the blockchain is currenly mined by a single node)
-- transaction rewards
+- no transaction rewards (miners have no incentive to include transactions in blocks)
-- difficulty scaling
+- no difficulty scaling (increasing amount of mining nodes will lead to rapid inflation)
+- transactions vulnerable to replay attacks

 ## Running